xiexie0910/drift_mirror/README.md

 - 🔍 Pattern detection and drift analysis
 - 💡 Personalized insights that quote your own words
 - 📊 Progress summaries with habit formation tracking

-## Demo

-Click "Load Demo Data" on the dashboard to seed sample data and trigger a mirror report instantly.